 The Company implemented the first phase of the Company's business plan - Phase I - Pilot Plant Operations.
 The objective of this phase was to "prove the concept" of heap leach technology, applying to the Moss Mine mineralization.
 The details can be found in the Company's PEA.
-As of the date of this MD&A, the heap leach pad operation has transitioned into shutdown mode and the neutralizing of the solutions in the ponds and on the heap is nearly completed.
-Final closure is expected in early December, after which the Company will place the leach pad and associated infrastructure on a care and maintenance basis in advance of a future construction decision relating to Phase II.
+The heap leach pad component of the Pilot Plant Operations has been shut-down and placed on care and maintenance.
+Company staff monitor the site during working hours while Mohave Security monitors the site outside working hours, including weekends and holidays.
+In the meantime, the neutralizing of the heap continues.
+The Company will continue to preserve the facilities on site, in preparation of a future construction decision relating to Phase II - Commercial Operations.